Start9Labs/documentation/source/misc-guides/tor-os/windows.rst

        sc delete tor

-      2. Uninstall the Tor Browser, following the steps `here <https://tb-manual.torproject.org/uninstalling/>`_.
+      1. Uninstall the Tor Browser, following `these steps <https://tb-manual.torproject.org/uninstalling/>`_.
-      3. Begin this guide again from the beginning.
+      2. Begin this guide again from the beginning.

 #.
 When you run this, it should look something like this: